 7. No Charge for Expert Consultations

-Full-service online tax prep platforms’ highest-priced plans frequently offer unlimited access to human experts – enrolled agents or certified public accountants – for no additional fee.
+Full-service online tax prep platforms’ highest-priced plans frequently offer unlimited access to human experts – enrolled agents or certified public accountants (CPA professionals) – for no additional fee.
 Offered by H&R Block as well as other tax prep programs, this perk isn’t yet universal.
 But it’s becoming more common, and it stands in sharp relief to smaller professional outfits’ standard practice of charging by the hour or visit for each consultation.

 When so much information is available for free – or at no additional charge as part of a paid plan – it’s simply not worth paying an expert for in-person or remote advice on one or two minor questions about your taxes.